 26-pin header for power and GPIO below

-Atomic Pi also capabilities a “valid licensed BIOS” which could boot from SD, USB, or Ethernet-linked garage.
+Atomic Pi also hhas a “valid licensed BIOS” that can boot from SD, USB, or Ethernet-linked garage.
 Digital Loggers said that Linux comes pre-loaded and that Atomic Pi will even run the 32- and 64-bit versions of Windows 10 (with any luck, the experience is higher than it is on a Raspberry Pi).
-More records about the Atomic Pi are via an FAQ page on the business enterprise’s website, a user discussion board, and a devoted subreddit.
+More records about Atomic Pi are available via an FAQ page on the business enterprise’s website, a user discussion board, and a devoted subreddit.